Specific Performance vs. Cancellation

 How long does it take to resolve a specific performance dispute in South Africa?

-Timelines for specific performance disputes in the South African High Court vary considerably depending on the complexity of the case, the court roll, and whether the matter is opposed.
+Timelines for specific performance disputes in the South African High Court vary considerably depending on the complexity of the case, the court roll, and whether the case is opposed.
 An unopposed urgent application can sometimes be heard within days to weeks.
-A fully opposed action, where both parties file pleadings and the matter proceeds to trial, can take between 12 and 36 months or longer in some divisions.
+A fully opposed action, where both parties file pleadings and the case proceeds to trial, can take between 12 and 36 months or longer in some divisions.
 Before reaching court, the parties must complete the breach notice process, which adds a minimum of seven to ten days.
 Parties often attempt mediation or negotiation during this period to avoid the cost and delay of litigation.
 Legal fees for High Court proceedings in property disputes can be substantial, and the losing party typically carries a costs order.
 This makes early legal advice important, as a property attorney can assess the merits of your position and advise on the most cost-effective route to resolution.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.